-Sexual Harassment / Sexual Misconduct - Behavior or conduct as defined under Title IX and its implementing regulations and as more fully articulated in these Guidelines and Grievance Process.
+Sexual Harassment / Sexual Misconduct - Behavior or conduct as defined under Title IX and its implementing regulations and as more fully articulated in these Guidelines and Grievance Processes.
 At HCC, Sexual Misconduct is used as an umbrella term that includes sexual harassment, sexual discrimination, sexual assault, dating violence, domestic violence, and stalking.

-Title IX Coordinator - The College's employee who is responsible for ensuring compliance with Title IX.
+Title IX Coordinator - The College's employee who is responsible for ensuring compliance with Title IX, inclusive of monitoring any barriers to reporting information about conduct that may reasonably constitute sex discrimination and taking steps to address such barriers.

-Title IX Personnel - Those individuals collectively tasked with implementation of this Policy and Title IXGrievance Process including specifically, the Title IX Coordinator (including any designees as applicable), anyInvestigator or any Decision-maker.P a g e 4 | 24
+Title IX Personnel - Those individuals collectively tasked with the implementation of this Policy and Title IX Grievance Process including specifically, the Title IX Coordinator (including any designees as applicable), any Investigator, or any Decision-maker.